Why Most Leadership Programs Don’t Change Behavior

 But what matters even more is what they represent.

-They represent leaders showing up differently.
+They represent people showing up differently.

 They represent development that actually moved beyond the classroom.